Sikhs: Diaspora

-As Sikhs wear turbans and keep beards, Sikh men in Western countries have been mistaken for Muslim, Arabic, and/or Afghan since the September 11 attacks and the Iraq War.
+As Sikhs wear turbans and keep beards, Sikh men in Western countries have been mistaken for Muslim, Arab and/or Afghan since the September 11 attacks and the Iraq War.
 Several days after the 9/11 attacks, Sikh-American gas station owner Balbir Singh Sodhi was murdered in Arizona by a man who took Sodhi to be a member of al-Qaeda, marking the first recorded hate-crime in America motivated by 9/11.
 CNN would go on to suggest an increase in hate crimes against Sikh men in the US and the UK after the 9/11 attacks.

 In an attempt to foster Sikh leaders in the Western world, youth initiatives by a number of organisations exist.
 The Sikh Youth Alliance of North America sponsors an annual Sikh Youth Symposium.